Most Popular

 Check Basic Eligibility

-Verify you meet the minimum requirements defined by IRCC for the Federal Skilled Worker Program: 1 year of skilled work experience in a NOC TEER 0, 1, 2, or 3 occupation; CLB 7 or higher in English or French; Canadian or assessed foreign educational credential; and at least 67 points on the FSWP grid.
+Verify you meet the minimum IRCC requirements for the FSWP.
+You need 1 year of skilled work experience (1,560 hours) in a NOC TEER 0, 1, 2, or 3 occupation.
+You also need CLB 7 in all four language abilities, a Canadian or assessed foreign credential, and at least 67 points on the FSWP six-factor grid.

 02